ms609/Ternary/README.md

 [![Project Status: Active.](http://www.repostatus.org/badges/latest/active.svg)](http://www.repostatus.org/#active)

 # Ternary
-`Ternary` is an R package that allows the creation of ternary plots using the familiar functions of the default `graphics` package.
+'Ternary' is an R package that allows the creation of ternary plots using the familiar functions of the default 'graphics' package.

 Please let me know of any feature requests or bugs by [opening an